 Natural Remedies for Hot Spots

-At the moment, there are no studies showing that natural remedies for hot spots work.
-However, the vast majority of the healing of a hot spot comes from clipping, bathing, and applying of an Elizabethan collar, all of which are natural methods that don’t require drugs to work and can even be done (carefully) at home.
-When bathing your dog, you can try using dilute saltwater or chlorhexidine scrub, which can be purchased from your local vet clinic.
+The vast majority of healing a hot spot comes from clipping, bathing, and applying an Elizabethan collar.
+These natural methods don’t require drugs to work and you can even administer them (carefully) at home.
+When bathing your dog, try using dilute saltwater or chlorhexidine scrub, which you can purchase from your local vet clinic.

 If you do decide to try these home remedies for hot spots, do be aware that your dog will likely find the area uncomfortable when touched and may snap.